apalala/grako/README.rst

 **Grako** was created to address recurring problems encountered over decades of working with parser generation tools:

     * Many languages allow the use of certain *keywords* as identifiers, or have different meanings for symbols depending on context (Ruby_).
-A parser needs to be able to control the lxing to handle those languages.
+A parser needs to be able to control the lexing to handle those languages.

-    * LL and LR grammars becomes contaminated with myriads of lookaheads to deal with ambiguous constructs in the source language.
+    * LL and LR grammars becomes contaminated with myriads of lookahead statements to deal with ambiguous constructs in the source language.
 PEG_ parsers address ambiguity from the onset.

     * Semantic actions *do not*  belong in a grammar.
 They create yet another programming language to deal with when doing parsing and translation: the source language, the grammar language, the semantics language, the generated parser's language, and the translation's target language.
 Most grammar parsers do not check that the embedded semantic actions have correct syntax, so errors get reported at awkward moments, and against the generated code, not against the source.

-    * Pre-processing (like dealing with includes, fixed column formats, or structure-through-indentation) belongs in well-designed program code; not in the grammar.
+    * Preprocessing (like dealing with includes, fixed column formats, or structure-through-indentation) belongs in well-designed program code; not in the grammar.

     * It is easy to recruit help with knowledge about a mainstream programming language (Python_ in this case), but that's difficult for grammar description languages. **Grako** grammars are in the spirit of a *Translators and Interpreters 101* course (if something is hard to explain to an college student, it's probably too complicated, or not well understood).

-    * Generated parsers should be humanly-readable and debuggable.
+    * Generated parsers should be easy to read and debug by humans.
 Looking at the generated source code is sometimes the only way to find problems in a grammar, the semantic actions, or in the parser generator itself.
 It's inconvenient to trust generated code that you cannot understand.

     * Python_ is a great language for working in language parsing and translation.